jlgerber/cpp_happy_fun_time/session_03/session03.md

-# Cmake - An aside
+# Chapter 3 - Cmake - An aside

 Today we are going to take a break from studying C++ to talk about *cmake*.
 Cmake is a build system which manages the build process in an operating system and compiler independent manner.
 You have probably heard of make; you may have cracked a Makefile open or written one yourself.
 If so, you are probably aware that the syntax can be a bit strange.
 Cmake is much more straightforward.
 And we are going to see that presently.